 Generally speaking, the definition of 'homelessness' has expanded in recent years, as academics and stakeholders have become more aware of the complexities of being without adequate housing.
-The Canadian Homelessness Research Network (CHRN), a national homelessness research and knowledge exchange group and publisher of this review, has developed the 'Canadian Definition of Homelessness' as follows:
+The Canadian Homelessness Research Network (CHRN; now the Canadian Obervatory on Homelessness), a national homelessness research and knowledge exchange group and publisher of this review, has developed the 'Canadian Definition of Homelessness' as follows:

 Homelessness describes the situation of an individual or family without stable, permanent, appropriate housing, or the immediate prospect, means and ability of acquiring it.
-It is the result of systemic or societal barriers, a lack of affordable and appropriate housing, the individual/household's financial, mental, cognitive, behavioural or physical challenges, and/or racism and discrimination.
-Most people do not choose to be homeless, and the experience is generally negative, unpleasant, stressful and distressing (CHRN 2012:1).
+It is the result of systemic or societal barriers, a lack of affordable and appropriate housing, the individual/ household's financial, mental, cognitive, behavioural or physical challenges, and/or racism and discrimination.
+Most people do not choose to be homeless, and the experience is generally negative, unpleasant, stressful and distressing (CHRN, 2012:1).

-CHRN maintains that homelessness can include a variety of living circumstances, broken down into the following categories:
+The Canadian Observatory on Homelessness (formerly CHRN) maintains that homelessness can include a variety of living circumstances, broken down into the following categories: